kdl-org/kdl/SCHEMA-SPEC.md

 purposes: documentation for users, automated verification, or even automated generation of bindings!

+This document describes KDL Schema version `1.0.0`.
+It was released on September 11, 2021.

 ## The Formal Schema

 For the full KDL Schema schema itself, see